ryan-blunden/docker-weekly-api/README.md

 I would love help turning this into something more beneficial to the community.
 Pull requests are welcome.

+See the `TODO.md` file for the most urgent needs.

 Raise an issue if you want to suggest new, different or complimentary data to what's currently available.

+### Setup

 Currently, you'll need a Python environment with version `3.6.x` installed, the easiest way of which to do this is, of course, to run it in a Docker container.

+Then in the root of the project, execute `export PYTHONPATH=$PWD` so Python will look in the root directory for modules.

-#  Where can I get more help, if I need it?
+## Where can I get more help, if I need it?

 This project is in its infancy and exists as Open Source more for transparency reasons than anything else.
 As a result, it's not really yet ready for contributors, unless they're ok with the complete lack of documentation about how to get started.